 The First Swimathon in Kampong Cham

 The event ended with a sense of accomplishment for the swimmers, the volunteers, and the organizers.
-Happy faces beaming as each swimmer received the ‘Swimathon Certificate' from Bora.
-The camera had captured joyful memories that would stay in everyone who participated in this meaningful event.
+Happy faces beamed when swimmers each received a ‘Swimathon Certificate’ as a token of their remarkable support for the event.

 Some thought from swimmer :